 For many of us, it’s natural to focus on the bad stuff.
 The car needs repairs again.
 The kids are clamoring for food.
 The dishes are stacking up and there are five loads of clean laundry waiting to be folded.
 The work is never-ending.

 When we find ourselves stuck in a negative way of thinking, we need to be intentional about noticing our kids smiling at us or mispronouncing words in an adorable way.
 We need to appreciate the times when they are playing together without squabbling.
 When they have a good attitude about helping out around the house.
 Or when they climb up next to us on the couch and give us a hug.

 Being a mom is hard work!
 And sometimes when we’re tired, it can be easy to frown and to focus on what’s going wrong rather than focusing on the joy.

 I think God’s trying to teach me something because around the same time that I discovered that memorable picture, my sister and I spent the day traveling several hours north to visit our grandma who lives in a nursing home.

 We checked her out of the home and took her for a lovely drive along Lake Michigan, enjoying the fresh air and her company.
-Unfortunately, her memory has suffered terribly in the past year or so and we noticed that in the 5 hours or so that we were with her, she seemed to rotate through about 10 stories.
+Unfortunately, her memory has suffered terribly in the past year and we noticed that in the 5 hours that we were with her, she seemed to rotate through about 10 stories.
 She rehearsed these stories over and over with passion and intense feelings.
 And the vast majority of these stories were about traumatic events she had gone through as a child.